dotnet/docfx/docs/specs/config.md

-# Config
+# Configuration

-New format for `docfx.yml`.
-It merges the `docfx.yml` and `.openpublishing.publish.config.json` under v2.
+`docfx.yml` is the default config file name in v3.
+It merges the `docfx.json` and `.openpublishing.publish.config.json` under v2.

+> [!Note]
+>
+> This document contains some scenario related to OPS.
+> Some content have nothing to do with community users.

 ## Principle

 1. Concise, readable, flexible.
+2. Don't include server-side config.
+3. Group config by scenario.

+## Major Changes
-2. All the configuration that doesn't affect build output and only consumed by service side will not be defined here.
-They can be placed under a single object, may named with `service_config`.
+1. All configs that doesn't affect build output and only consumed by OPS service side will not be defined here.
+They can be placed under a single object, named with `service_config`.
 Like: `need_preview_pull_request`, `notification_subscribers`.
+   Steps to integrate new config:
+   1. Replace `docfx.json`s with `docfx.yml`.
+   2. OPS consumes `docfx.yml` to build output, use `.openpublishing.publish.config.json` to fetch service side config.
+   3. Move remaining configs `.openpublishing.publish.config.json` to server side config, then remove it.
+2. Config is the source of truth when building.
+If the actual source of truth is in DHS, like `product_name` or `docset_name`, config should be updated on DHS change, and validated before each build.
+2. Abandon `docset` and `group` level config.
+All configs is applied to all files or a set of files matching certain glob pattern.
 3. Distinguish config from metadata:
    * Metadata: part of content, can be consumed by template.
+In general, it's passed through from input to template.
+DocFX core needn't consume it.
-* Config: not content, can only be consumed by DocFX.
+   * Config: not content, can be consumed by DocFX

-## Things to Improve
-1. Merge GlobalMetadata and FileMetadata.
+4. Merge GlobalMetadata and FileMetadata.
-2. File metadata changed from `"key": {"glob": "value"}` to `"glob": {"key": "value"}`.
-3. Remove concept of "docset".

-## Existing Configs to Investigate
+## Config Examples

 ### `azure-docs-pr`: Multiple CRR
 [op.json](https://github.com/MicrosoftDocs/azure-docs-pr/blob/master/.openpublishing.publish.config.json) [docfx.json](https://github.com/MicrosoftDocs/azure-docs-pr/blob/master/docfx.json)